-- An advanced electrochemical sensor designed to accurately measure low levels of carbon monoxide (CO) providing an early warning of toxic CO levels in your home. - · Detects carbon monoxide continuously. - Resistant to false alarms caused by normal household contaminants. - Sounds a loud 85dB(A) alarm (at 1metre (3 feet)) to alert you in case of an emergency. - Test/Silence button to regularly self-check to ensure detector is operating correctly. - Can be free-standing or easily mounted on a wall. - Portable, ideal for travelling. - Certified to the European Carbon Monoxide Alarm Standard EN 50291-1: 2010, EN 50291-2: 2010. - 7 year warranty. - Multi-function LCD screen. - · Built-in room temperature indicator.
+- An advanced electrochemical sensor designed to accurately measure low levels of carbon monoxide (CO) providing an early warning of toxic CO levels in your home. - · Detects carbon monoxide continuously. - Resistant to false alarms caused by normal household contaminants. - Sounds a loud 85dB alarm (at 1metre (3 feet)) to alert you in case of an emergency. - Test/reset button. - Regular self-check to ensure detector is operating correctly. - Simple to mount, portable, ideal for travelling. - Certified to the European Carbon Monoxide Alarm Standard EN 50291-1: 2010+A1:2012 and EN 50291-2: 2010. - 10 year warranty.

-CARBON MONOXIDE AND HOW IT CAN AFFECTYOU AND YOUR FAMILY
+CARBON MONOXIDE AND HOW IT CAN AFFECT YOU AND YOUR FAMILY